mleiwe/DataSciencePortfolio/README.md

 To find out more about me check out the [pptx](https://github.com/mleiwe/DataSciencePortfolio/blob/Introduction/WhoAmI_PlusOneCaseStudy.pptx) or check out the [google slide deck](https://docs.google.com/presentation/d/1Z9ctxT7zOCgElMMbZL1SyI6LiEEJxAnz_YTPMoUKxII/edit?usp=sharing)

 ## Selected Projects
+Four projects are described here.
+If you want to find out more click on the hyperlinked titles to get more detail and see the codes
 ### [Sea Turtle Facial Recognition](https://github.com/mleiwe/DataSciencePortfolio/tree/main/SeaTurtle)
 Facial recognition challenge for [FruitPunch AI](www.fruitpunch.ai/): Many sea turtle species are critically endangered and monitoring sea turtle populations is vital.
 However, tracking a turtle over several captures is a difficult challenge as metal tags can get damaged, and also cause distress to the turtle.
 By using facial recognition we came up with a solution that is more accurate and faster than manual annotation, and also minimises harm to the turtle.
 ![LightGlueDemoSift](https://github.com/mleiwe/DataSciencePortfolio/assets/29621219/39106829-db2d-4239-b685-0f0b9032c0f4)